NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 > - [x] permanent::[[Silver Diadem of Insight|Silver Diadem of Insight]] [ilvl::3] [gp::60]

 # Part 3.
 Tomb Stories
-In this brief interlude, the PCs take Alastor Land's bones from [[4-Campaign/Age of Worms/The Whispering Cairn#23.
+In this brief interlude, the PCs take Alastor Land's bones from [[The Whispering Cairn#23.
 Alastor's Haunt]] of the Whispering Cairn to his family's private graveyard, on a farmstead about 10 minutes east of [[Diamond Lake]].
 Before young Alastor's ghost allows the PCs to proceed through the Whispering Cairn he wants them to bury his remains with those of his family, so that his curse can be lifted and he can move on to the afterworld.

 This seemingly easy mission takes a challenging turn when the PCs visit the family graveyard and discover that the bodies of Alastor's father, mother, brother, and sister have been moved recently and take off to places unknown.
 Investigating of the Land farm house leads to an exciting battle with a wounded owlbear and turns up clues implicating a gang of toughs in service to the mine manager [[Balabar Smenk]], leading directly to Part Four: The Gang.